plnv/gaz-ui/angular/README.md

 ## Development server

 Run `npm run server` for a dev server.
+DB in mocks/db.json

 Run `npm run start`.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.